arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/datalogging-iot/content.md

 ## IoT Architecture 101

-IoT applications and devices are everywhere nowadays, even where we don't think there is a device or application connected to the Internet.
+IoT applications and devices are everywhere nowadays, even where we don't think a device or application is connected to the Internet.
 Rather than a single technology, **IoT is a concept** that refers to the connection of everyday devices, just like your watch, to the Internet and how that Internet connection creates more and different ways to interact with your device and your environment.
 Interactions between humans and devices or applications create **data** (lots) that must be communicated and processed.

 How can we plan, build and deploy IoT solutions?
 To answer that question, we must think about **IoT architecture**.
 Due to the different IoT devices and applications that exist and can exist, there is not just one unique architecture for IoT devices and applications.
 But, we can talk about a base architecture that can be considered as a starting point for every IoT project.
 This base architecture consists of **three essential layers**: **perception** (or devices), **network**, and **application**.
 Let's talk more about these layers: